vega/vega-lite/CONTRIBUTING.md

 Welcome to the Vega community.
 Everyone is welcome to contribute.
 We value all forms of contributions including code reviews, patches, examples, community participation, tutorial, and blog posts.
-Int this document, we outline the guidelines for contributing to the various aspects of the project.
+In this document, we outline the guidelines for contributing to the various aspects of the project.

 # Contributing